lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

  ### Could Have

-  * Due to time constraints, none of the features relating to the 'could have' user goals have been implemented.
+  * Due to time constraints,

 # Testing User Expectations and Requirements
 All user expectations and requirements have been satisfied (evidenced by looking at the deployed site as a whole).